robashton/blog/scratch/Purescript on the BEAM - Writing functions that I can actually call from Erlang/content.markdown

 At time of writing this post, there is no "native" Purescript OTP support, so you're not going to be writing supervision structures in Purescript (Give us some time and I think we probably will end up with all of this), so that means needing to support interop in this direction.

-The problem is that a function in Purescript that returns an effect is actually a function that returns a 0-arity function which returns the value that would in Purescript just be a value -  these functions are designed to be executed inside the Purescript environ, and what we need is a function that simply returns the thing that we want to our Erlang code.
+function in Purescript that returns an effect is actually a function that returns a 0-arity function which returns the value that would in Purescript just be a value -  these functions are designed to be executed inside the Purescript environ, and what we need is a function that simply returns the thing that we want to our Erlang code.

 Going back to my previous example